 The Powerwall 2 is the only solar battery on the market to utilize a liquid thermal management system that provides many important benefits.
 For example, it allows the battery system to function across a wide temperature range of 4° F up to 122° F. Note that, like all lithium batteries, its power output will likely be compromised at temperatures above 104° F.

-Another amazing feature of this system is that it allows the solar battery to charge at temperatures below freezing.
-This is a significant advantage over other batteries like the Mighty Max Battery 12V that suffer from greatly reduced recharge rates at low temperatures.
+Another amazing feature of this system is that it allows the batteries to charge at temperatures below freezing.
+This is a significant advantage over other batteries like the Mighty Max Battery that suffer from greatly reduced recharge rates at low temperatures.

 The cooling system of the Powerwall 2 enables it to expel greater heat compared to other solar batteries.
 This results in a longer lifespan and increased performance at higher temperatures compared to its competitors.
 This factor sets it apart as one of the best batteries for solar energy storage.

 - The largest capacity on the market